mrkkrj/TrianglePP/README.txt

 It can create Delaunay triangulation and constrainied Delaunay triangulations.

 I have ported the original impl. to Visual C++ (VC9, i.e. VisStudio 2008) and extended it for constrainied triangulations.
 See trpp_example.cpp for usage patterns.

+For for backgroud info on the implementation see "Triangle: Engineering a 2D Quality Mesh Generator and Delaunay Triangulator" by JP Shewchuk: http://www.cs.cmu.edu/~quake-papers/triangle.ps

 This code is released under LPGL licence.